hotchk155/hotchk155.github.io/cvocd/faq.md

 * **Sysex load of patch fails** Sysex transmission can be interrupted by any MIDI "status message" such as note on/note off/CC etc. Usually a single sending device or piece of software (e.g. a DAW) will synchronise MIDI output to avoid interruption to Sysex transmissions.
 However if you are using multiple pieces of software (e.g. a Sysex manager running outside of a DAW) then no synchronisation is likely taking place between the programs and Sysex transmissions might get interrupted by other MIDI activity.
 Avoid this by stopping playback from a DAW while uploading Sysex to CV.OCD.

 Also make sure you are not trying to use the firmware update mode!
 When you load a patch you DO NOT need to use the button.
 Powering up with the button held is only for firmware uploads.
 You send a patch to the CV.OCD in the normal play mode.

+* **Incomplete or incorrect patch function** I've seen some USB MIDI cables/interfaces which truncate sysex blocks which can mean part of the settings contained within a patch are not sent to the CV.OCD.
+The CV.OCD LED indications might even show a success indication (blue and yellow LEDs on for 1 second).
+This can be resolved by reducing the buffer sizes for sending Sysex.
+In MIDI-OX you need to go to Sysex Configuration and set Low Level Output Buffers size to 64 bytes, and similar for input buffers.